 Understanding and responding to the needs and concerns of stakeholders in the land sector is a vital part of developing new agricultural technologies.
 Science can help ensure that these technologies are relevant and useful as well as avoid potentially negative, unintended consequences for rural and agricultural communities.
 And that they’re sensitive to impacts on farming practice, labour as well as issues of data access, ownership and privacy.

-What did we do about understanding social dimensions in developing agtech?
+What did we do to understand social dimensions in developing agtech?

 The Digiscape Social Dimensions project focused on improving our understanding of the social, ethical and trust dimensions of digital technologies that are seeking to transform agriculture.
 It aimed to help identify and respond to the social conditions and risks relevant to the digital tools being developed within Digiscape.